 - Sew the rest of the leggings as normal.

 We did a simple power mesh block at the calf, but the possibilities are endless!
 You can do color blocking, mesh blocking, or mesh layering!
 Check out the concepts below for some more inspiration.

 I hope you enjoyed this Avery Leggings hack!
-You can grab this pattern for 20% off this week!
+Now you can sew your own color blocked leggings!
+Grab this pattern for 20% off this week!
 No code required.